MostAwesomeDude/construct/docs/misc.rst

 When parsing, all fields read the same data bytes, but stream remains at initial offset (or rather seeks back to original position after each subcon was parsed), unless parsefrom selects a subcon by index or name.
 When building, the first subcon that can find an entry in the dict (or builds from None, so it does not require an entry) is automatically selected.

-.. warning:: If you skip the `parsefrom` parameter then stream will be left back at the starting offset.
-Many users fail to use this class properly.
+.. warning:: If you skip `parsefrom` parameter then stream will be left back at starting offset, not seeked to any common denominator.

 >>> d = Union(0, "raw"/Bytes(8), "ints"/Int32ub[2], "shorts"/Int16ub[4], "chars"/Byte[8])
 >>> d.parse(b"12345678")